 Campaign expenditures for candidates running for a Representative position on Council shall be limited to an absolute maximum of one hundred dollars ($100.00)

-Candidates shall be responsible for keeping original receipts for all campaign materials
+Candidates shall be responsible for keeping original receipts for all campaign materials.

 Complaints regarding campaign spending limits must be filed with the CRO prior to the closing of polls.